honglux/projects_works/Works/word_split/README.txt

 Compile and run
 ---------------

+Linux:
 In the directory "word_split", Use the command "make"

-Run the program:
+Run the program: "./word_split.out"
-Windows: "word_split.exe"
-Linux: "./word_split.out"

 ---------------------------
 Executable file for windows